angular/angular/aio/content/guide/built-in-directives.md

 ### Getting the `index` of `*ngFor`

-You can get the `index` of `*ngFor` in a template input variable and use it in the template.
+Get the `index` of `*ngFor` in a template input variable and use it in the template.

 In the `*ngFor`, add a semicolon and `let i=index` to the short hand.
 The following example gets the `index` in a variable named `i` and displays it with the item name.